Relieve: Bye Bye Period Pain

 - New research is also helping us understand how these two ingredients work together to relieve pain.

-- Curcuma zedoaria is one of a number of plants in the turmeric family.
+Curcuma Wenyujin is one of a number of plants in the turmeric family.
 Common to all these plants is a chemical constituent called curcumin.
 This particular component has been demonstrated to reduce inflammation and effective in reducing chronic pain.

-- The curcuma family is also particularly adept at decreasing menstrual pain.
+The curcuma family is also particularly adept at decreasing menstrual pain.
 Specifically, curcuma has been shown to reduce uterine contraction and spasm — the very actions that cause your worst cramps.
-Curcuma has also has a blood thinning action, much like aspirin.
+Curcuma has also has a blood thinning action, similar to aspirin, but much milder.

 - Motherwort has an antispasmodic and relaxing effect on the uterus.
 It also reduces tension, anxiety, irritability before and during the period.